nitinraina-dev/techible-iit-connect-2nd-sem/2nd week/day1/Readme.md

 ### **Conclusion**
 Understanding CSS, selectors, and specificity helps you write clean, efficient, and maintainable styles.
 By practicing different selectors and specificity rules, you can create advanced styling solutions while avoiding conflicts.

-Would you like to see real-world examples or exercises?